uboslinux/ubos-docs/sphinx/releases/2019-07-23/release-notes/index.rst

   * ``nextcloud-spreed``
   * ``nextcloud-tasks``
   * ``nextcloud-twofactor-totp``

-* phpBB has been upgraded to 3.2.7

-* Shaarli has been upgraded to 0.10.4

-* Webtrees has been upgraded to 1.7.14

 * Wordpress has been upgraded to 5.2.2.
 Also, the following accessories were upgraded or newly added: